US DcWaDIC PH.BZ.008

 Immediate source of acquisition or transfer

 In 1985-1986, the Byzantine Photograph and Fieldwork Archives initiated a project to duplicate the Kurt Weitzmann photographic archive housed in the Department of Art and Archaeology at Princeton University, with Weitzmann's permission.
 The project was completed in 1990-1991 with grant funds provided by the J. Paul Getty Trust.
-Copy negatives were produced from the original negatives at Princeton.
-Dumbarton Oaks used these copy negatives to print photographs; these prints constitute the materials in the collection.
+The original photographs were photographed in situ at Princeton by photographer Benjamin Lourie.
+Dumbarton Oaks printed photographs from Lourie's negatives; these prints constitute the materials in the collection.

 Content and structure area